Azariah S. Partridge: Personal life

-Partridge had a stroke on the Partridge married Lura Penoyer on February 7, 1862.
-She was the first white woman to be born in the Flushing area.
+Partridge married Lura Penoyer on February 7, 1862.
+She was one of the first white woman to be born in the Flushing area.
 Together they had four children.
 Lura died on May 11, 1892.
 Partridge was a Freemason.
 Partridge was Baptist.

 Death

 Partridge had a stroke of paralysis on April 23, 1901.
 On April 27, he had another stroke.
 On April 28, Partridge died in his home in Mount Clemens.
 He is interred at Flushing City Cemetery.